Cancer Chemoprevention and Epigenomics

 - Investigation of their mode of action by molecular-biological tools

-- Demonstration of efficacy in animal models, focussing on mammary, prostate and colon cancer prevention
+- Demonstration of efficacy in animal models, focussing on mammary cancer prevention

 - Participation in human intervention studies to identify biomarkers for cancer prevention